Skip to main content

 • Advice on what to expect in the coming months.

-• At some visits, immunizations.
+• At some visits, vaccines.

 Bring up any questions or concerns you have.
 Write down any specific instructions your doctor gives you about special baby care.
 Keep updating your child's medical record, listing information on growth and any problems or illnesses.